featurist/banana-shark/README.md

 })
 ```

-## No nested function scopes
+## No Nested Function Scopes

 Unlike other testing tools that support nested contexts, `describe` blocks in
 banana-shark are not expressed as functions themselves.
 In other words,
 `describe` takes the result of `describe` as an argument.
 This subtle
-difference means tests can be executed in parallel.
+difference means tests are less likely to access shared state and can therefore
+be executed in parallel.